NileiPan77/5611Project-1/README.md

 ![3D Rendering   Camera](https://user-images.githubusercontent.com/57411086/193339417-be29bc23-8788-48d3-a670-0caead26dbd4.gif) <br />
 We implement the 3D Rendering & Camera in Proj1-3D folder.
 The stars can plan their own path, go through the trees and reach the crown goal position. <br />
 - Improved Agent & Scene Rendering <br />
-We implement the 3D Rendering & Camera in Proj1-3D folder.
+We implement the Improved Agent & Scene Rendering in Proj1-3D folder.
 The shown video is the same as 3D Rendering & Camera's video.
 We use the complex shapes (star represents the agent and crown represents the goalposition). <br />
 - Orientation Smoothing <br />
 - ![Multiple Agents Movement](https://user-images.githubusercontent.com/57411086/193342509-7853a701-a474-4465-aa8b-994bf30f2b56.gif) <br />
-We implement the Single Agent Navigation function in Proj1-ui folder.
+We implement the Orientation Smoothing in Proj1-ui folder.
 We use the triangles that represents the agents, and one of their angles always point towards to the directions.
-If the agents and goals can not generate straight lines, the triangles will rotatie based on thieir direction motions.
+If the agents and goals can not generate straight lines, the triangles will rotatie based on thieir direction motions. <br />
-- User Scenario Editing
+- User Scenario Editing <br />
+We implement the User Scenario Editing in Proj1-ui folder.
+The video is the same as Orientation Smoothing's video.
+As you can see from the video, you can click the left mouse button to set up the obsticles, and you can click the right mouse button to put the agents both from the beginning of the simulation and during the runtime. <br />
-- Multiple Agents Planning
+- Multiple Agents Planning <br />
+We implement the Multiple Agents Planning in Proj1-ui folder.
+THe video is the same as Orientation Smoothing's video.
+From the video, you can see that multiple agents move smoothly and simulaneously in teh scene.
+All agents move towards to their own independent goals, adn each agent has their own paht planning. <br />

 ##### Part 3

-- TTC collision avoidance
+- TTC collision avoidance <br />

+We implement the Crowd Simulation in Proj1-ui folder.
+This is the first interesting senario where if you put multiple agents in the same place, they shall move